dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-python.md

 dotnet run --project PythonSample.AppHost/PythonSample.AppHost.csproj
 ```

-Launch the .NET Aspire dashboard by clicking the link in the console output.
+Launch the dashboard by clicking the link in the console output.
 The dashboard should display the Python project as a resource.

 :::image source="media/python-dashboard.png" lightbox="media/python-dashboard.png" alt-text=".NET Aspire dashboard: Python sample app.":::